|Router Security||Google Wifi and OnHub Routers||

 Google has three generations of Wi-Fi routers.
 The first generation was called OnHub.
 In December 2016, the OnHub line was replaced with Google Wifi routers that looked like white hockey pucks.
-The OnHubs were single devices, GWifi swings both ways.
+The OnHubs were single devices, Goglle Wifi (GWifi) swings both ways.
 That is, you can buy one and use it as a single router, or, you can buy two or three and use it as a mesh router system.
 Around November 2019, GWifi gave way to Google Nest WiFi.

 As for their security, David Gewirtz recommended them in December 2016.
 See Sacrificing router flexibility for security with Google Wifi and OnHub.
 I agree with 98% of what Gewirtz wrote.
 If you were going to buy a router for Grandma, Google Wifi would be my recommendation.
 Then again, now I'm not so sure.
 See my blog 7 mistakes Google made updating my Google Wifi router published May 8, 2017.

 And, there are two security issues with Google Wifi routers.
 First, you are stuck with the 192.168.86.x subnet.
 Second, UPnP is enabled by default.
 NOTE: At the end of November 2017, an update was supposed to let you change the LAN subnet and the IP address of the router.
 I have yet to look into this.